USA For Africa: We Are The World @ 40

 Misheard Lyrics Of The 1980s

 Adolescence: a period of chaos and confusion.
-There’s little rhyme or reason to one’s heightened sensibilities, and it didn’t help that 1980s pop songs had such bloody weird lyrics.
+There was little rhyme or reason to one’s heightened sensibilities, and it didn’t help that 1980s pop songs had such bloody weird lyrics.

 Initially, maybe it was a crap hi-fi/radio signal that sent you down the wrong track, or maybe some jackass got in your ear.
+And, quite often, albums didn’t come with lyric sheets.

-Either way, a song’s lyrics were often lost in translation, the meaning – such that it was – got skewed and from that moment on you couldn’t hear it without factoring in your messed-up version.
-And it didn’t matter if it was a tune you loved or hated.
+Either way, the words were often lost in translation, the meaning – such that it was – got skewed and from that moment on you couldn’t hear a track without factoring in your messed-up version.
+And it didn’t matter if you loved it or hated it.

 Sad to report, to this day, when I hear these songs/lines, I get the lyrics ‘wrong’.
 And yes, it has to be said, you don’t have to be Dr Freud to see that sex was usually the driver.
 That’s adolescence for you…